cuteday/KiRaRay/README.md

 #### Choosing generator for Visual Studio

-Please do note that one should choose Ninja as generator when build with Visual Studio, otherwise some strange CUDA errors will occur at runtime.
-This problem has totally gone beyond my knowledge and takes me a day to find it out o(*≧▽≦)ツ┏━┓.
+Ninja is recommended as generator when build with Visual Studio, otherwise some strange CUDA errors may be observed at runtime.

 ### Epilogue